 Table of Contents

 When COVID-19 caused a worldwide shutdown in 2020, students planning to study abroad faced a great challenge – getting a visa.
-But now that vaccines have been invented and the situation is slowly getting better, top education destinations have begun to open their doors for international students.
-Consulates of Canada, the UK, the US, and other countries have started operating partially, allowing students to apply for a visa to study abroad.
+But now that vaccines have been invented and the situation has subsided, top education destinations have opened their doors for international students.
+Consulates of New Zealand, the UK, the US, and other countries have started operating fully, allowing students to apply for a visa to study abroad.
 Let’s take a look at the student visa news for each of these top study abroad destinations and what new processes they have put in place for students wishing to study in their country!

 Canada